 - a.
 Describe how assurances will be made that services are accessible to all career seekers and employers, including areas with high poverty and transportation barriers in rural communities. - b.
-CSCR has established community partner locations (affiliate sites) to serve as a way to link with potential career seekers who would otherwise not be able or willing to travel to a Career Center for services.
-These Include: the seven Leon County libraries, a mobile one-stop van, and outreach to community partners to become affiliates.
+Through agreements, CSCR has established community partner locations (affiliate sites) to serve to connect with potential career seekers who would otherwise not be able or willing to travel to a Career Center for services.
 How will the respondent plan and coordinate these outreach services?
-A description of how the Respondent plans to further CSCR's plan to increase the number of affiliate site locations, scope of proposed specialized sites, access locations and/or other venues to provide services within the communities within the CSCR service area should be addressed. - c.
-Provide a plan that details the service model that will be used to serve special populations of individuals with barriers to employment (i.e. individuals who were previously
+Respondent should provide a plan to further CSCR's desire to increase the number of affiliate site locations, scope of proposed sites, access locations and/or other venues within the CSCR service. - c.
+Provide a plan that details the service model that will be used to serve individuals with barriers to employment (i.e. individuals who were previously incarcerated, individuals

-- incarcerated, individuals with disabilities, individuals without formal education, etc.) incorporating career center processes as well as partner agency engagement. - d.
+- with disabilities, individuals without formal education, etc.) incorporating career center processes as well as partner agency engagement. - d.
 Include a description for meaningful access and adaptation for career seekers with disabilities and individuals for whom English is not their first language. - e.
 Describe how a partnership with CSCR will be utilized to identify technology and occupancy needs to ensure career seeker and employer customers have a professional, efficient and effective environment. - f.
 Describe plan for supervision, including local/on-site, functional and direct staff.